-Thinking of going green in 2018?
+Thinking of going green?
 You’re not alone.
 Businesses large and small are adopting eco-friendly policies, a trend that holds true in most major metropolitan areas, including the city of Austin and beyond.
-In fact, more than 60 percent of small businesses nationwide are actively trying to go green and adopt environmentally conscious practices.
+In fact, more than 60 percent of small businesses nationwide are actively trying to go green and adopt environmentally-conscious practices.

 But how can companies reduce their carbon footprint?
 In addition to strategies for making an office more eco-friendly, which include reducing paper use, adopting an in-office recycling program, and switching to energy-efficient products, companies can reduce their carbon footprint by choosing the right furnishings.
 Here are a few tips to help you choose the right eco-friendly office furniture for your small business.